 Nuclear medicine technologists generally work a 40-hour week.
 This may include evening or weekend hours in departments that operate on an extended schedule.
 Opportunities for part-time and shift work are also available.
-In addition, technologists in hospitals may have on-call duty on a rotational basis.
+In addition, hospital technologists may need to be on call periodically.

 Save money and earn your bachelor's in health sciences or healthcare management more quickly with maximum credit transfer at Excelsior.
 Our low tuition makes it affordable for you to earn your degree from accredited college while you earn a living.
 Receive up to 32 credits for your health-related occupational license.
 Learn more about Excelsior College ...